 This information is important to remember when you begin the job hunt.
 A career opportunity may be posted under one of these titles so take the time to examine job responsibilities and/or expectations if listed.

-A vulnerability assessor, a smaller subset of computer systems analysts, make a median salary of approximately $87,220 according to the Bureau of Labor Statistics.
-The top 10 percent of vulnerability assessor analysts earn a median annual salary of $137,690.
+A vulnerability assessor, a smaller subset of computer systems analysts, make an average annual salary of approximately $96,160 according to the Bureau of Labor Statistics.
+The top 10% of vulnerability assessor analysts earn a median annual salary of $147,670.
 Where you work and what part of the country you live in can determine a significant difference in salaries.